helloturbine/turbine-docs/docs/exceptions/exception-types.md

 ## 1006: Anvyl supplier part not found.

+The supplier part from Anvyl was not found in Turbine.

 ## 1007: Anvyl Node created.

 A node was found in Anvyl that was not found in Turbine.
 This node has been auto created.